-As crowdfunding marketing experts at Enventys Partners, we’re always keeping our eye out for new measurement techniques to better guide our marketing strategies.
+As crowdfunding marketing experts at Enventys Partners, we’re always keeping our eye out for new measurement techniques to better guide our crowdfunding services.
 We have been longtime fans of Sidekick, and we were excited to have the opportunity to interview the man behind some great Kickstarter metrics.
 Sidekick is a website that shows the probability of success of live Kickstarter campaigns, computed from various features extracted from the Kickstarter website and Twitter.

 1. What is your background – have you run successful projects before?

 I am a backer (I backed 7 projects so far, mostly video games and hardware), but have not created any project.

 Ever since I started using Kickstarter, I have been fascinated by the projects that “go viral”, and reach several times their goal (for example, the Oculus Rift project).
 I wondered if it would be possible to detect which projects are going to “explode” like that, and what amount they would reach.
 Moreover, I also wondered how soon it would be possible to make this prediction.
 So, I started gathering data, and began by focusing on a simpler problem: predict if a project will reach its goal or not.